A Mum on the GodVenture Facebook page asked me this question the other day:

 The Secret of Happiness by Jan Godfrey and Honor Ayres from Barnabas at BRF is a great retelling of the sermon on the mount for children.
 It’s told from the perspective of three children in the crowd and is really very good

-The House on the Rock – stories Jesus told by Nick Butterworth and Mick Inkpen – fun, lovely pics but not necessarily strict on the Bible
+Stories Jesus told by Nick Butterworth and Mick Inkpen – fun, lovely pics but not necessarily strict on the Bible

 Books about the Bible

 Children’s Guide to the Bible by Robert Willoughby – lots of words, but fab for reading to children who’d rather hear about the story in a nonfiction way